 "" starts at 1.625s and lasts for 0.013s

-The code below depicts how to fetch timing information with a streaming request.
+The code below depicts how to fetch timing information in a speech session.
 It is a simple example, and in practice, you would want to set up reader/writer tasks to handle the text input and synthesis output concurrently (see our Streaming example).
+Input code:

-The option to return timing information in streaming requests is called return_extras.
+The option to return timing information in a speech session is called return_extras.
 This option name is different from standard requests, where it’s called return_durations.

 import asyncio